Yvictor/TradingGym/QUICKSTART.md

 ![env_agent_loop](fig/env_agent_loop-01.png)

 #### trading gym usage
-unlike openai gym only choice env_id, with lot of other parameter can control the env with custom data. explain each parameter it on below.
+unlike openai gym only choice env_id, with lot of other parameter can control the env with custom data. explain each parameter it on below.

 ``` python
 import pandas as pd